-Campaign ChallengeTrustees issue the Slade ChallengeFor every 200 members, the Board will contribute $50,000 to The Bryn Mawr Fund!Click here to learn more and help us meet the challenge!
+Campaign ChallengeTrustees issue the Slade ChallengeFor every 200 members, the Board will contribute $50,000 to The Bryn Mawr Fund!Help us Meet the Challenge

 The Bryn Mawr Fund enjoyed a record-breaking 2016-17 fiscal year!
 More than 6,000 Bryn Mawr Fund donors helped to break an annual giving record and raise over $6 million to support the College’s budget, providing the flexibility to use this support where it’s needed most throughout the year.
 Learn more about the role of The Bryn Mawr Fund at the College.